 For any disabled students looking to get into law, do not let anyone judge you or make assumptions about what you can or cannot do based on your disability.
 You have to work hard and be good at what you do.
 I never want to be known as Eran the blind lawyer but rather Eran the good lawyer.
 If I could give my 18 year old self advice, it would be the world is not quite as scary as it initially seems.
 Being told no doesn’t mean give up and go home but rather it means prove them all wrong.

-Find out more about our Legal Practice Course (LPC).
+Find out more about our Postgraduate courses.